 The University is an independent institution of higher education formed in the Orthodox Christian tradition.
 There are approximately 300 million Orthodox Christians worldwide committed to the undivided Christian faith as revealed in Holy Scripture, the Nicene Creed, and the historic texts and Ecumenical Councils of the Christian Tradition.
 The University has received the blessings and encouragement of the western Orthodox Christian hierarchs who act as advisors.
 The President serves on the Theological Education Committee of the Assembly of Canonical Orthodox Bishops of North and Central America.
 The University is named for the 4th century martyr Saint Katherine of Alexandria.

-The Office of Faith and Service, in conjunction with the Dean of Students, coordinate and supervise a rich program in spiritual formation at the University.
-Morning prayers in the Orthodox Christian tradition are offered on campus every day, and these services are open to the public.
+The Office of Faith and Service, in conjunction with the Student Success and Services Coordinator, supervise a rich program in spiritual formation at the University.
 Two chapel services are celebrated each week with the entire community.
 There is an active chapter of the Orthodox Christian Fellowship and the Fellowship of Christian Athletes on campus.
 Students are encouraged to attend regular services at a church of their choice and participate in the life of local church communities.

 PRAYER FOR UNIVERSITY OF SAINT KATHERINE

 Dear Lord, Jesus Christ, we thank you for all that you provide.

 Please bless the students, faculty, and staff of the University of Saint Katherine today.

 Please give us all strength, patience, and the love we need to honor You, one another, and the mission of this Holy University.

 We pray for this in the name of the Father, Son, and Holy Spirit.
 For Christ is our life.
 Amen.